 The final festive version of the chorale dispels all these doubts and allows the Lord’s blessings to encompass us.
 Any misgivings expressed in the third and fifth movements are now put firmly in their proper place, sandwiched between the overt expressions of acclamation.

-We may, as the last lines of text suggest, have come on a difficult journey through death and sorrows.
-But we have finally reached the point where all the goodness of His bounty reigns whilst He encloses us within protective arms.
+We may, as the last lines of text suggest, have to go on a difficult journey through death and sorrows.
+But we will finally reach the point where all the goodness of His bounty reigns as He encloses us within His protective arms.